Active measures: Guerrillas

-Promotion of guerrilla organizations worldwide
+Promotion of guerrilla and terrorist organizations worldwide

 Soviet secret services have been described as "the primary instructors of guerrillas worldwide".
 According to Ion Mihai Pacepa, KGB General Aleksandr Sakharovsky once said: "In today's world, when nuclear arms have made military force obsolete, terrorism should become our main weapon."
 He also claimed that "Airplane hijacking is my own invention".
-In 1969 alone 82 planes were hijacked worldwide by the KGB-financed PLO.
+In 1969 alone, 82 planes were hijacked worldwide by the KGB-financed PLO.